-The objective of this program is to move away from the model-drill-practice model and to offer a structured movement practice that provides a technique basis for improvised dancing of Argentine tango.
-The problem is how it is possible to teach movement for improvisation without teaching set step sequences using model-and-drill method?
+The objective of this program is to move away from the model-drill-practice model and to offer a structured movement practice that provides a technique basis for improvised dancing.
+The question is: How it is possible to teach movement for improvisation without teaching set step sequences using model-and-drill method?

 Steve Paxton, the creator of Contact Improvisation, observed that improvisation cannot be taught, and people who learn contact improvistion through exercises do not necessarily thereby learn how to improvise movement.

-Paxton observed that naming movements or exercises changes their fundamental character.
+Paxton observed that the practice of naming movements, movement patterns or exercises changes their fundamental character.
 Coming to the conclusion that improvisation cannot be taught Paxton developed Material for the Spine, a set of exercises that develop basic movement skills that can be used in developing coordination and understanding of the body that can form the basis for improvisation.

 So this presentes us with a third alternative which is to teach basic movement explorations that can form the basis for dance improvisation in Argentine tango.
 These explorations should be simple and progressive and provide the basic awareness of movement and habits of efficient movement.
 They should be reasonably close to tango dancing so that they have face validity and provide some basic movement habits that can be immediately utilised in tango dancing.